eclipse-acceleo/acceleo/doc/org.eclipse.acceleo.doc/doc/rst/acceleo_operation_reference.rst

 siblings (OclType oclType) : Sequence(oclType)
 ___________________________________________________________________________
-   Returns the elements of the given type (or a subtype) from the set of the receiver's siblings as a Sequence.
+   Returns the elements of the given type from the set of the receiver's siblings as a Sequence.
    The returned sequence's elements are typed with the expected type (so there's no need to invoke ``oclAsType(oclType)`` on the sequence or its elements).